MS Thesis Guidelines

 - Submit thesis through iThenticate and generate reports required by committee and Graduate College.

 - Immediately confirm that every committee member has signed the Examination Report Form, indicating a grade (“Pass” or “Fail”).

 - Immediately make sure the chairperson indicates the Examination Date and any conditions that may have been made by the committee.

 - Submit the white and pink copies of the form to the graduate program coordinator within two business days of the defense.

-- In the following weeks, e-mail a copy of the committee-approved thesis to the GPC for format approval.
+- In the following weeks, e-mail a copy of the committee-approved thesis to email@example.com for format approval.
 You will be notified within 24 hours if it is ready to be submitted through the ETD.